 Out of the 281 undergraduate students at Appalachian Bible College, 43 (about 15%) are considered first-time/full-time degree seekers.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Appalachian Bible College about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Appalachian Bible College we would expect an overall graduation rate of 44.3%.
-However, students are graduating at a rate that is 18.5% higher.
-Therefore, Appalachian Bible College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.
+Based on the caliber of first-time/full-time students that attend Appalachian Bible College we would expect an overall graduation rate of 48.9%.
+However, students are graduating at a rate that is 7.0% higher.
+That means Appalachian Bible College is performing above average at graduating students based upon those students' anticipated academic achievement in college.